Kinesis Data Streams vs SQS – Streaming vs Queuing

 • Kinesis Storm Spout is a pre-built library that helps you easily integrate Kinesis Streams with Apache Storm

-Kinesis Enhanced fan-out
+Kinesis Enhanced Fan-Out

 • allows customers to scale the number of consumers reading from a data stream in parallel, while maintaining high performance and without contending for read throughput with other consumers.